 - After the invitation is accepted successfully, again go to the settings of Blogger from the main account.

 - Under Permission, click on Blog admins and authors.

-- Change the invited accounts status to Admin from author and save it.
+- Change the status of the invited account to Admin from the author and save it.

-(Now, if you try to add your custom domain with your main account, it will get added without checking DNS records and due to deleted CNAME records, the site won’t work.)
+(Now, if you try to add your custom domain with your main account, it will get added without asking to add DNS records and due to deleted CNAME records, the site won’t work.)

-Before heading to next step, make sure you removed the custom domain from blogger as mentioned in bullet no 4.
+Before heading to the next step, make sure you removed the custom domain from the blogger before adding the new admin as mentioned in point no 1.

-- Go to the invited account and click on custom domain which is located under publishing section of setting.
+- Go to the invited account and click on a custom domain which is located under the publishing section of settings.

-- Add the domain which has stopped working on the field of domain(must include www)
+- Add the domain that has stopped working on the field of the domain(must include www)